Fleur7/CarlBotTags/snippets/curly_brackets.md

 ![](https://i.imgur.com/iR6HkcB.png)

-This can be very usefull when you want to create a trigger with a tag and you want to use TagScript blocks in the trigger.
+This can be very useful when you want to create a trigger with a tag and you want to use TagScript blocks in the trigger.

 ```
 {=( ):{ }}